jheling/freeathome/README.md

 Thanks to Foti for testing the cover device!
 Thanks to Lasse Magnussen for the climate device!
 Thanks to Nadir for testing the weather station
+Thanks to jfindlay for making the the pure_pynacl library available: https://github.com/jfindlay/pure_pynacl Thanks to jeroen84 for the PyNaCl implementation